jafar-jabr/guarded-authentication-bundle/Resources/doc/index.md

 ### Use the token

-from now and on you have to include the JWT on each request to the protected firewall as an authorization header `Authorization: Bearer {token}`
+from now and on you have to include the JWT on each request to the Api protected firewall as an authorization header `Authorization: Bearer token`

 Notes
 -----